PentagonToy/CSC-HPC-Guide/ssh-connection/ssh-certificate.md

 ## 5. Normal Usage

-For normal use, simply run:
+For normal use, run:

 ```bash
 csc-ssh-keys
 ```

-before connecting to CSC.
+whenever you want to check or renew your CSC SSH certificate.

 The command handles the certificate state automatically: